untitaker/html5gum/fuzz/README.md

   html5lib testsuite and lags behind on spec](https://github.com/servo/html5ever/issues/459).

+* `FUZZ_LOLHTML=1` to run html5gum and lol-html, and crash when the produced tokens are different.

 ## Basic CLI

 Run `FUZZ_BASIC=1 make -e cli` to run the fuzz target itself as a barebones CLI